 Ribbon and trims add color, texture, and tactile interest to your projects.
 Choose a color that matches your card stock or a neutral to work with multiple colors.

-Rhinetone Basic Jewels (pictured), Pearl Basic Jewels, Metallic Pearls
+Rhinetone Basic Jewels (pictured), Pearl Basic Jewels, Brushed Brass Butterflies

 Ribbon & Thread Combo